 Incident DetailsCause of Death:

-Sergeant Ronald Lampe was shot and killed while attempting to serve a narcotics warrant on a home on the north side of New Castle with five other officers.
+Sergeant Ronald Lampe was shot and killed while conducting a narcotics raid at a residence in New Castle.

-Sergeant Lampe was survived by his wife, son, two stepsons and mother.
+Sergeant Lampe was survived by his wife, son, three stepsons and mother.